terra-campaigns/unsettled/gazetteer/index.md

 ![](../imgs/gallery/Pasted%20image%2020250513160040.png)

 **Natural laws**: Just like Earth, with one moon and stars visible, it has hot equatorial regions and cold polar regions.
-**Accessible cosmological locales**: There are several liminal spaces, such as forests, deep caverns and dark oceans.
-A bygone transport network exists through the Iron Gates.
-Several factions have taken residence in its locations.
+**Accessible cosmological locales**: There are several liminal spaces, including forests, deep caverns, and dark oceans.
+A bygone transport network exists through the Iron Gates - several factions have taken residence in its locations.
-**Global-scale empires**: There are no global-scale empires.
+**No global-scale empires**: There are no global-scale empires.
 Most of the land is wild.
 Colonisation and commerce between far-away nations can only exist on a small scale.
-**Interconnectivity**: Many transit regions are inhospitable wilderness or hostile settlements.
+**Low interconnectivity**: Many transit regions are inhospitable wilderness or hostile settlements.
 The oceans are a treacherous environment, home to alien influences.
-**Global-scale events**: There are no noteworthy large-scale events.

 {% comment %}